 Fund Goal and Approach

 The fund seeks long-term capital appreciation.The fund seeks to achieve its investment objective - long-term capital appreciation - with lower volatility than, and moderate correlation to, major equity market indices.
-The fund uses a manager of managers approach by selecting one or more experienced equity managers to serve as subadvisers to manage the fund's assets.
+The fund uses a "manager of managers" approach by selecting one or more experienced equity managers to serve as subadvisers to manage the fund's assets.
 The fund allocates its assets among subadvisers that use long/short equity investment strategies that are not expected to have returns that are highly correlated to each other or major equity market indices.
 The fund may hire, terminate or replace subadvisers and modify material terms and conditions of subadvisory arrangements without shareholder approval.
 Each of the fund's subadvisers acts independently of any other subadviser and uses its own methodology to select portfolio investments.

-The fund normally invests in equity securities, typically common stocks, including securities issued by other investment companies, such as ETFs.
+The fund normally invests in equity securities, typically common stocks, including securities issued by other investment companies, such as exchange-traded funds (ETFs).
 The fund may invest in equity securities of companies with any market capitalization.
 The fund's investments may include securities of U.S. and foreign issuers, including securities of issuers in emerging markets countries and securities denominated in any currency other than the U.S. dollar.
 The fund may significantly overweight or underweight certain companies, industries or market sectors.

 The fund expects to maintain significant short positions in equity securities and equity-related instruments, including the derivative instruments described below and shares of ETFs.
 Although the fund intends to maintain an overall long position in its portfolio investments, in certain circumstances, the fund's short positions may approach or reach the size of the fund's overall long position.
 A short sale involves the sale of a security that the fund does not own in the expectation of purchasing the same security (or a security exchangeable therefor) at a later date and at a lower price.
 The fund will incur a loss as a result of a short sale if the price of the security increases between the date of the short sale and the date on which the fund replaces the security sold short.
 The fund will realize a gain if the security declines in price between those two dates.
 The fund's potential loss is limited only by the maximum attainable price of the security less the price at which the security was sold.
-Please see the prospectus for additional information.

 Equity funds are subject generally to market, market sector, market liquidity, issuer, and investment style risks, among other factors, to varying degrees, all of which are more fully described in the fund's prospectus.